Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 Settable options are explained from top to bottom.

 ###### Number of Sub
-This setting says, how many values exist for this object (in this case how many questions).
+This setting says, how many values exist for this object (in this case: how many questions).
 The number has to be at least 1.

 ###### Values
 Here the values can be seen, after the questionnaire is complete.